Kurounin/Pagination/README.md

 # Demo project
-For an example on how this can package can be implemented check [the pagination example project](https://github.com/Kurounin/PaginationExample)
+For an example on how this package can be implemented check [the pagination example project](https://github.com/Kurounin/PaginationExample) or [the react pagination example project](https://github.com/Kurounin/PaginationReactExample)

 # Server Pagination settings available on init